Kernel Stein Discrepancy on Lie Groups: Theory and Applications: Experiments

 \subsection{MKSDE vs. MLE}

-The exact solution of MLE for vMF requires to compute the inverse of the derivative of the normalizing constant, a hypergeometric function of the parameter \(F\).
-The commonly used MLE technique \cite[\S 13.2.3]{mardia2000directional} uses two approximate solutions alternatively, where one is for the case when \(F\) is small while the other is for large \(F\).
-Although the solution for small \(F\) works well, the one for large \(F\) is cumbersome and hard to implement, and both solutions approximate poorly for in-between values of \(F\).
-Therefore, one must bear either the inaccuracy or the computational cost of an exact solution.
+\paragraph{vMF Parameter Estimation} The exact numerical solution of MLE for vMF requires the computation of the inverse of the derivative of the normalizing constant, a hypergeometric function of the parameter \(F\).
+The commonly used MLE technique \cite[\S 13.2.3]{mardia2000directional} uses two direct approximate solutions, one is for the case when \(F\) is small while the other is for large \(F\).
+Although the solution for small \(F\) is reasonably accurate, the solution method for large \(F\) is cumbersome and hard to implement, and both solutions poorly approximate for in-between values of \(F\).
+Therefore, one must bear with either the inaccuracy of a direct approximate solution or the computational cost of achieving an convergent numerical solution.